Copyright © Giulia Skye 2021

 “That’s what they all say, but really, I… Where are we going?”

 “Outside.”
 He’d taken her elbow and guided her to the hotel’s small courtyard.
 “I need to keep out in the fresh air as much as possible before my jet lag kicks in.”
-Sebastian kept his smile firmly in place.
+Seb kept his smile firmly in place.
 He also needed the privacy.
-If this arrangement was going to work, Cassie needed to understand the importance of discretion and he didn’t trust that hotel manager not to listen in.
+If this arrangement was going to work, Cassie needed to understand the importance of discretion and he didn’t trust the hotel staff not to listen in.

 “Please, take a seat.”
 Seb placed his plate on a small bistro style table and pulled a chair out for her, eager to set out his terms.
-He didn’t have long before Michael and the formidable Gladys finished their meeting and he wanted to fully brief Cassie before she met them.
+He didn’t have long before Michael and his campaign manager, the formidable Brenda Ellis, finished their meeting and he wanted to fully brief Cassie before she met them.
 “First and foremost, this deal between us is a job.”

 Cassie’s head shot up.
 “A job?”
 Then her eyes narrowed, her gaze shooting to his groin.
 “What kind of job exactly?”